albertvisser/scripts/readme.rst

 **probreg**

-    starts up my 'probreg' application from a standard location.
-Takes no arguments.
+    starts up my 'probreg' application.
+Optional arguments: either the name of an XML file or 'sql' optionally followed by a project name.
+Without arguments: presents a file selection dialog.
+With only 'sql': presents a project selector.

 **probreg_sql**

-    the same for the version using sqlite.
-Also takes no arguments.
+    shortcut for 'probreg sql'.
+Optional argument: project name.

 **probreg-jvs**

+    starter for *probreg* with a specific data file

 **probreg-leesjcl**

+    starter for *probreg* with a specific data file

 **probreg-todo**

-    starters for *probreg* with a specific data file
+    starter for *probreg* with a specific data file

 **ramble**